 Photo via Unsplash, Andy Kelly There is growing evidence that greater gender equality leads to increased business innovation, and companies that pay attention stand to reap great rewards.
 This article was initially published on the Stanford Social Innovation Review.
 For the full article, please visit the website.
 For more of Alexa's work, read her profile or visit her … Continue reading Women and innovation: Making the connection

 Photo via Steve Johnson, Unsplash Recently I had the honor of presenting at the PowerShift Conference on Women in the World Economy, hosted by the Oxford University Saïd Business School.
-PowerShift was hands down the most inspiring conference I have ever attended, largely because it drew together companies, NGOs and academics in a way which not only gave participants a … Continue reading Towards an ecosystem for women’s financial inclusion- what next?
+PowerShift was hands down the most inspiring conference I have ever attended, largely because it drew together companies, NGOs and academics in a way which … Continue reading Towards an ecosystem for women’s financial inclusion- what next?

 Three insights on feminist economics from Oxford PowerShift

 Photo via Unsplash, Tetiana Shynsky Last week I had the honor of speaking at Oxford’s PowerShift Conference on Women in the World Economy.
 Rarely have I been in one room with so many accomplished women and rarely have I come away from any event feeling so inspired.
 Part of the feeling came from the many … Continue reading Three insights on feminist economics from Oxford PowerShift

 How financial literacy can help build the market for micro-insurance

 Unsplash Via Rupixen Microinsurance is one part of the range of services and products that the poor need to help overcome poverty and reduce their vulnerability to shocks.
 However, as with all products, to be sustainable, any microinsurance model also needs to be profitable.
 Fortunately for the insurance industry and its clients, it’s being demonstrated that … Continue reading How financial literacy can help build the market for micro-insurance